Configuration and Settings¶

 to avoid division by zero.)
 The methods

-use this value as a first hint in combination with others.
+norm_thresholdandhigh_k_norm_thresholddecide solely on this value.
+The methods*_derivative_*use this value as a first hint in combination with others.

 - Possible values: Non-negative integer in the range